 CAHPS surveys cover topics that are important to consumers and focus on aspects of quality that consumers are best qualified to assess, such as the communication skills of providers and ease of access to health care services.
-All CAHPS surveys and related guidance documents are free to anyone who wants to use these surveys to assess patients' experiences with care.
+All CAHPS surveys and related documentation are free to anyone who wants to use these surveys to assess patients' experiences with care.

-Users of CAHPS survey results include patients and consumers, health care providers quality monitors and regulators, health plans, community collaboratives, and public and private purchasers of health care.
+Users of CAHPS survey results include patients and consumers, health care providers, public and private purchasers of health care, health care accreditation organizations, health plans, and regional improvement collaboratives.
 These individuals and organizations use the survey results to evaluate and compare health care providers and to improve the quality of health care services.

 Patient experience encompasses the range of interactions that patients have with the health care system, including their care from health plans, and from doctors, nurses, and staff in hospitals, physician practices, and other health care facilities.
 The terms patient satisfaction and patient experience are often used interchangeably, but they are not the same thing.